MaybeSacred/Website/Articles/Welcome to FrankenSite.md

 Adventures in the Land of Polyglottony - a series of articles with implementations of web servers in different languages - the servers can also dish up something that is algorithmically interesting, like AI algorithms a whole series, have testing and set-up scripts as well - include anthropomorphisms for each language as an introduction - Cobol, a dinosaur's dinosaur curated links instead

+an article about the seeming immune response developers seem to have to SQL within their codebases.
+How SQL, a declarative DSL, is replaced all too quickly with imperative bug-ridden solutions.
+The many instances where devs spent considerable time implementing different ways to not have to write small amounts of SQL.
+Entity framework,